michellekjs/ID311_mid_proj/README.md

 ### Board page
 The board page is written in _Board.js_ , _main.js_, _PlayerBoard.js_, _Header.js_ .
+The board page is the main screen of the game.
+The characters that match each of the player's choice at the introduction site moves along the board.
+Clicking the "Random number" button, a random number in range 0 to 4 is created and the character moves that amount.
+There are cells where there are minigames or jumps to other cells.
+When one person finishes their turn, switching to the second player is done by pressing the **"c"** on the keyboard.
+The game continues and when one of the player reaches the end of the boardgame, the game is over.

 ### Games
 Games are written in _Games_ folder.
-There are 3 games which are each written in folders _ClickGame, RCPGame, SpaceshipGame_.
+There are 3 games which are each written in folders _RCPGame, SpaceshipGame_.

 #### RCP Game
 RCP game is rock-scissors-papers.
 The rock, scissor, paper are randomly chosen at the same time the player chooses rock/scissor/paper.
 According to the randomly picked npc's rock/scissor/paper, and the player's choice, the winner is determined.
 Like the spaceship game, the player gets advantage/disadvantage by the result.
-If it is a tie, the player's position remains the same.
-If the player loses, the player goes back 1 cell and if the player wins ,the player will move 1 cell forward.
+If it is a tie, the player's position goes back 1 cell.
+If the player loses, the player goes back 2 cells and if the player wins ,the player will move 1 cell forward.

 ### Spaceship Game
 Spaceship game is where the player controls the position of the spaceship using the arrow keys of the keyboard.
 The player has to avoid the incoming red rays and last long.
 The longer they last, they will earn additional jumps to another board cell.
 When the player is hit by the ray or if certain amount of time passes, the game will end with the "Game Over" sign and the player can return to the boardgame main page.
+If the player does not last until their score becomes 1000, he will be moved to the previous cell.
+If the player does last, he will be moved to the next cell.

 # Organization of the code & code explanation
 ## Introduction page